-Students can schedule an appointment with an adviser in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
-Master's Candidate Program Information Sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
-Information Session and workshop dates are posted in MyBentley in the Master's Candidate Program section within Academics.
+Students can schedule an appointment with an advisor in the Graduate Student and Academic Services Office, Jennison 326, to discuss the admission process and academic options.
+Masters Candidate Program information sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
+Information session and workshop dates are posted in MyBentley in the Masters Candidate Program section within Academics.

-- Get a head start on your graduate program by taking graduate courses (Maximum of 6 credits) in a blended term during the final term of the senior year.
+- Get a head start on your graduate program by taking graduate courses (Maximum of 6 credits) in a blended term during the final (spring or fall) term of your senior year.

 - Participate in co-curricular programs designed to support academic goals and success as you transition to graduate school.

-- Take advantage of individual advising from a Graduate School Academic Adviser.
+- Take advantage of individual advising from a Graduate School Academic Advisor.

 - Waive the Graduate Management Admission Test (GMAT) or Graduate Records Exam (GRE) requirement for admission.
-(Required if planning on applying for merit-based aid.)
+This is required if you are planning on applying for merit-based aid.

 - Satisfy the 150 academic-credit-hour requirement to sit for the CPA exam in Massachusetts and many other states.